yoyoberenguer/EPROM/README.md

 **Considerations:**

-Programming pulse must be adjustable and within component specification (95 - 100 us)
+Programming pulse must be adjustable and within the Eprom specification (95 - 100 us)

 The programming pulse is an active low signal impulse of few micro-secondes 5 - 0v sent to the pin NOT E (pin 20)